lanjiangboston/GiniClust/README.md

 Usage
 -----

 To run GiniClust, please download the GiniClust GitHub repository, unzip it and move to the extracted directory so that it becomes your current working directory.

-Then, proceed as follows:
+Then, in a Linux environment, proceed as follows:
 * start a terminal session;
 * enter ```$ python GiniClust.py```.

+From an OS X or Windows environment, proceed as follows:
+* launch a terminal session;
+* enter ```$ pythonw GiniClust.py```.

 A graphical user interface will spring up and direct you into choosing a file to process from your arborescence of directories, specify the type of data at hand (qPCR or RNA-seq), along with the name of the folder where you would like to store GiniClust's output (see the section below for more information about those files).
 A screenshot is provided herewith: